Alternate Reality: The Dungeon: Technology

 The Dungeon, if loaded with an unauthorized copy, featured two "FBI agents" as encounters during the beginning of the game, who attacked with "the long arm of the law".
 The two agents were overly powerful and unbeatable, so as to kill the character before being able to play the game.
 Due to a bug, the other way to run into these characters was to try to transfer over a character from the city.
 In effect, it was impossible to actually transfer a character over from the city to the dungeon without mailing in the disks to be exchanged for a fixed version.

 Reception

-Scorpia's review of The Dungeon described the game as "a big improvement over City, but it is still ultimately unsatisfying."
+Computer Gaming World in 1987 said that The Dungeon's design and mechanies were superior to The City.
+The magazine's Scorpia's review of The Dungeon described the game as "a big improvement over City, but it is still ultimately unsatisfying".
 While the graphics were much-improved, especially on 8-bit versions, the game lacked any sense of accomplishment.
 She found that starting characters from scratch is nearly impossible, and several aspects of the game arbitrarily punished the players, such as the unbeatable Devourer which eats items if the player has too many, and the reduction of stats when playing from a backed-up save.
 In 1993, Scorpia called The Dungeon "better than the first, but not by much".

 Alternate Reality: The City and Alternate Reality: The Dungeon were both the subject of the feature review Dragon #135.
 The reviewers gave Alternate Reality: The City 3 stars, and Alternate Reality: The Dungeon 2 1/2 stars.